-Sports an innovative 32:9 aspect ratio, deep 1800R curve, HDR, ultra-smooth 144Hz refresh rate, optimized gaming settings, and it's highly adjustable.
+The 49-inch panel offers a 32:9 aspect ratio, deep 1800R curve, HDR, and a smooth 144Hz refresh rate with 1ms response time.
+Compatible with AMD FreeSync.
+Connects via HDMI or DisplayPort.
+Includes 2 USB-A ports.
 A multitasker’s dream, and did we mention it’s really big?

 We recommend these products based on an intensive research process that's designed to cut through the noise and find the top products in this space.
 Guided by experts, we spend hours looking into the factors that matter, to bring you these selections.